ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-considerations.md

 ## Sizing your VMware vSphere clusters
 {: #vpc-ryo-considerations-sizing}

 A vSphere cluster is typically the boundary of shareable resources for VMware workloads.
 By definition, a vSphere High Availability (HA) cluster consists of two or more hosts.
-VMware vSphere® HA protects your virtual machines (VMs) if an ESXi host failure occurs by restarting VMs on other hosts in the cluster when an ESXi host fails.
+VMware vSphere® HA protects your virtual machines (VMs) if a VMware ESXi™ host failure occurs by restarting VMs on other hosts in the cluster when an ESXi host fails.
 When you are planning the sizing for your VMware vSphere clusters in {{site.data.keyword.cloud_notm}} VPC, consider the VMware best practices that are documented in [VMware validated designs](https://docs.vmware.com/en/VMware-Validated-Design/5.1/sddc-architecture-and-design/){: external} to meet your capacity and high availability targets.

 Theoretically, as each {{site.data.keyword.vpc_short}} Bare Metal Server is deployed individually, you can build a solution as small as one ESXi host per {{site.data.keyword.vpc_short}} zone.
 However, you need to take the high availability aspects into account.
 To protect your VMware workloads from host failures, for example in case one host stops functioning, you need to have a cluster with at least two hosts.
 To keep the workloads running, you need to size enough reserve capacity in each cluster even if a host would fail.
-In most use cases, a three node cluster is far more appropriate because you have the option of running maintenance tasks on ESXi hosts (such as host updates) without having to disable HA.
+In most use cases, a 3-node cluster is far more appropriate because you have the option of running maintenance tasks on ESXi hosts (such as host updates) without having to disable HA.

 As the central point of SDDC management (vCenter Server and NSX-T Managers) runs on the same {{site.data.keyword.vpc_short}} Bare Metal Servers, protecting them is key.
 You can use vSphere HA and anti-affinity rules (to prevent specific VMs from running on a same host) for these in the vSphere HA cluster.
-As your initial cluster is typically a management cluster, VMware best practice is to build a management cluster of four hosts or more allowing the cluster to tolerate host failures better and you to perform maintenance tasks much easier, especially with NSX-T and vSAN deployments.
+As your initial cluster is typically a management cluster, VMware best practice is to build a management cluster of four hosts or more allowing the cluster to tolerate host failures better and you to perform maintenance tasks easily, especially with NSX-T and vSAN deployments.
 Typically, it's not suitable to have three or fewer hosts for a management or a converged management and workload cluster in production.

 In general, when you are deploying vSphere HA clusters, it is also important to consider the overall size of the cluster.
-Smaller sized clusters require a larger relative percentage of all the available cluster resources to be reserved to handle failures.
+Smaller-sized clusters require a larger relative percentage of all the available cluster resources to be reserved to handle failures.
 For example, a cluster of three nodes requires at least 33% of the cluster resources to be held on reserve for failover where a cluster of eight nodes requires 12.5% of cluster resources that are reserved for failover.
 In a production environment, always consider at least one host as a failover minimum per 8 to 10 ESXi hosts to achieve N+1 redundancy.

 It is also considered the best practice to build the cluster out of identical server hardware.
 In {{site.data.keyword.vpc_short}}, use the same Bare Metal Server profiles for hosts in the same cluster.
 This practice greatly simplifies the management and configuration of servers.
 It also reduces resource fragmentation and increases the ability to handle server failures.
-The use of different hardware in a cluster leads to an unbalanced cluster and makes the cluster less productive.
+The use of different hardware in a cluster might make the cluster unbalanced and less productive.

 ## {{site.data.keyword.cloud_notm}} account access
 {: #vpc-ryo-considerations-acct-access}